Ternary Weight Networks

-Table. \ref{tab:benchmarks} summarizes the overall benchmark results with the previous settings.
-On the small scale datasets (MNIST and CIFAR-10), TWNs achieve state-of-the-art performance as FPWNs, while beat BPWNs a lot.
-On the large scale ImageNet dataset, BPWNs and TWNs both get poorer performance than FPWNs.
+Table~\ref{table:validacc} shows the classification results.
+On the small datasets (MNIST and CIFAR-10), TWNs achieve similar performance as FPWNs, while beats BPWNs.
+On the large-scale ImageNet dataset, BPWNs and TWNs both get poorer performance than FPWNs.
 However, the accuracy gap between TWNs and FPWNs is smaller than the gap between BPWNs and TWNs.
-Thus, TWNs beat BPWNs again.
-In addition, as the model size enlarges, the performance gap between TWNs (or BPWNs) and FPWNs has been reduced.
+In addition, when we change the backbone from ResNet18 to ResNet18B, as the model size is larger, the performance gap between TWNs (or BPWNs) and FPWNs has been reduced.
 This indicates low precision networks gain more merits from larger models than the full precision counterparts.

-Fig. \ref{fig:benchmarks} shows the validation accuracy curves on these datasets.
-As shown in the figure, BPWNs converge slowly and vibrate more seriously than TWNs and FPWNs.
+The validation accuracy curves of different approaches across all training epochs on MNIST, CIFAR-10 and ImageNet datasets illustrate in Fig.~\ref{fig:benchresults}.
+As we can see in the figure, obviously, BPWNs converge slowly and the training loss is not stable compared with TWNs and FPWNs.
 However, TWNs converge almost as fast and stably as FPWNs.